-Prerequisites: ENGL 101 and PSYC 101.
+Prerequisites: ENGL 101 and ED 105 or ED 201.

 ED 222 Language and Literacy Development in Early Childhood

 The course provides an examination of the processes of language and literacy development from birth through first grade.
 Students will demonstrate skill in a range of individually and culturally responsive instructional approaches and materials.
 Students will develop an understanding of emergent language and reading development, as well as an understanding of learning theory and motivation in order to effectively ground their instructional decision making.